Short-acting beta2-agonists

 How do you know if you're overusing your quick-relief asthma medicine?

-If you overuse quick-relief beta2-agonists, you may feel that your asthma is under control.
-But, in fact, inflammation in your airways is becoming worse.
+If you overuse quick-relief medicines, you may feel that your asthma is under control.
+But, in fact, inflammation in your airways is getting worse.
 This can put you in danger of having a severe, deadly attack (status asthmaticus).

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.